NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 * Difference between **ENTRYPOINT** and **CMD** in a Dockerfile is how they interact with the Docker run command.
 * **ENTRYPOINT** Defines the executable that will be run when the container starts.
 The **ENTRYPOINT** command cannot be overridden by the Docker run command.
 Any arguments passed to the Docker run command will be appended to the **ENTRYPOINT** command.
 The **ENTRYPOINT** command is the primary entry point for executing the container.
 * **CMD** Defines the default command and/or parameters that will be used if no command is specified when starting the container.
 The **CMD** command can be completely overridden by providing arguments to the Docker run command.
 The **CMD** command is used as the default command when none is specified, but it can be overridden.
+* **docker run -d -p 5000:5000 -name my-registry --restart=always registry:2** Runs a registry server with name equals to my-registry using registry:2 image with host port set to 5000, and restart policy set to always.
+* **docker image tag nginx:latest localhost:5000/nginx:latest** tags the image with a target name. **docker push localhost:5000/nginx:latest** pushes the target image to registry.